SaeedMPro/Space-Craft/README.md

 The input is provided as a text file containing:
 - Size of the map matrix
-- Initial energy level of the spacecraft
+- Start point and initial energy level of the spacecraft
-- Map matrix with encoded values representing different space phenomena
+- Map matrix with encoded values representing different space phenomenon

+**spaceobject:** cells containing the number3 forming a 2-by-2 square represent large spaceo bjects.

+**wormhole:** coupled cells containing the number 4 represent wormholes.

+**home:** The cell containing the number 5 is the destination of the space craft (akahome).

+**spacecurrent:** Consecutive cells containing the number 1 at both ends and the number 2 in the middle represent space currents.

 Example:
 ```
-7
-6
+7 6
-50
-1000
+5 0 1000
 004050
 033000
 033010